IBM-Blockchain/HSM/Z-HSM/README.md

     make install
 ```

-If successfully, you can see the following information on your console:
+If successful, you can see the following information on your console:

 ```
 Install the project...